 The 3 Types of Garage Door Openers

-Screw drive openers have fewer components than their alternatives, so they generally require less maintenance over their lifetime.
-They can be louder than belt drives, however, a plastic-lined track can reduce the noise.
+Screw drive openers have fewer components than other alternatives, so they generally require less maintenance over their lifetime.
+Though they tend to be louder than belt drives, a plastic-lined track can reduce the noise.

 The Installation Process

 Once you’ve chosen the type of opener you want, it’s time to get it set up!
 Garage door opener installation can actually be quite dangerous, so do not hesitate to hire a trained professional if you are even the slightest bit unsure that you’re up to the task.
 Here’s a brief rundown on the steps taken by the installer:

 Caution: If anything seems amiss, it could be the torsion spring.
 If the spring happens to be broken, the professional will need to replace it.
 Anything involving torsion springs should be left to a trained professional.
 Torsion springs are under extreme pressure, and attempting to repair oneself could cause severe injury or even death.

 - Install the rail sections, trolley, and connect the opener to the power unit.

 Caution: As this portion of the setup involves electrical work, it is important that the installer or licensed electrician work on the wiring.

 - Tighten the tension (depending on which opener you chose).

 - Attach the opener to the door.